Kenai, Alaska: 2020 census

+2000 census

 The median income for a household in the city was $45,962, and the median income for a family was $61,348.
 Males had a median income of $48,371 versus $27,112 for females.
 The per capita income for the city was $20,789.
 About 8.2% of families and 13.4% of the population were below the poverty line, including 12.5% of those under age 18 and 4.2% of those age 65 or over.

 Transportation

 The main road access to Kenai is via the Kenai Spur Highway, which branches off of the Sterling Highway in downtown Soldotna and winds through downtown and the portions of city limits north of the Kenai River.
 The Warren Ames Memorial Bridge, located within city limits and the Kenai River's farthest downriver crossing, provides access to the portions of city limits south of the river and to Kalifornsky Beach Road, the latter providing an alternate access to Soldotna and the outlying road network.
 Beaver Loop Road provides access to neighborhoods and parklands upriver of the bridge.

 Although many fishing boats are based in Kenai, the city does not have a formal port and harbor.
 There are docks for offloading the catch, but commercial fishing boats are generally moored offshore in the Kenai River.
 The nearest deep water port is in Nikiski, but is primarily reserved for use by the oil and gas extraction industry.
 The Kenai Airport has regularly scheduled flights to Anchorage.